thispsj/node-samples/README.md

 # node-samples
-Some random NodeJS samples that use Microsoft Graph & Discord API.
+Some random NodeJS samples that use Microsoft Graph API.

 # License